-C. Are All of The Expert's Opinions Properly Supported?
+B. Are All of The Expert's Opinions Properly Supported?

-After the expert has given you his preliminary opinions, it is your job to make sure that the experts' opinions are going to pass muster - before disclosing them.
+Once you've determined who you are going to employ as experts to help prove your case, the next step is to make sure that the experts' opinions are going to pass muster.
 Keep in mind that assuming you have retained a qualified expert, a Daubert challenge is usually to an opinion offered, rather than an objection to the expert himself.
-Again, if you have appropriately selected the expert by qualifications, the next step is to establish that each of the expert's opinions is properly supported.
-Start by asking your expert what type of information he or she usually relies on the reach conclusions or render opinions in his or her field - in other words, how does the expert go about doing his work outside of the litigation setting.
+Again, if you have appropriately selected the expert by qualifications, the next step is to establish that each of the expert's opinions are properly supported.
 Generally, as articulated by the Court in Daubert, the criteria for determining the admissibility of an expert's opinion have been reduced to the following four general conditions: (1) whether the methods upon which the testimony is based are centered upon a testable hypothesis; (2) the known or potential rate of error associated with the method; (3) whether the method has been subject to peer review; and (4) whether the method is generally accepted in the relevant scientific community.
 A more streamlined analysis can be articulated this way: An expert's opinion should be admitted if: